 Style Your Dash Application

-In this section, you’ll learn how to apply custom styles to components, and then you’ll style the dashboard you built in the previous section.
+In this section, you’ll learn how to apply custom styles to components, and then you’ll style the dashboard that you built in the previous section.

 How to Apply a Custom Style to Your Components